“Here’s What’s Keeping Your CISO Up at Night”

 The Antidote: Tighten Up Incident Response

 Take cues from your organization’s business continuity plan (you have one, yes?) and detail the communication and collaboration that will be required in the event of a serious breach.
-You will want a digital war room that can be used not only by your SOC, but also by teams in legal, HR and communications to automatically keep everyone up to speed and on the same page.
+You will want a digital war room that can be used not only by your SOC but also by teams in legal, HR and communications to automatically keep everyone up to speed and on the same page.
 Ensure your team has processes clearly articulated and documented.
 The last thing you want when the moment comes is to rely on a team that doesn’t have a clear roadmap for what to do next.
-Mandate that your team centralize and codify processes via playbooks that serve as the gold standard for how to respond to various cases.
+Mandate that your team centralizes and codify processes via playbooks that serve as the gold standard for how to respond to various cases.
 Explore ways to automate steps to reduce your team’s overall mean time to respond to an incident.
 And don’t forget to pressure test your processes.
 Simulations help expose gaps and optimize your team’s playbooks.

 Don’t forget the feedback loop.
 Make sure your team is using the intel gained through the response and remediation of prior incidents to prevent similar issues later on.
-Each alert, case, investigation and analysis provides vital context that can help your organization more quickly identify attacks as they come in the future.
+Each alert, case, investigation, and analysis provides vital context that can help your organization more quickly identify attacks as they come in the future.

 While there may not be a single magic cure, solutions do exist to treat the symptoms that plague the average CISO.
 Applying the right mix of resources and shoring up processes can help security leaders start getting a little bit of relief.
 And maybe even a little bit of much-needed shuteye.